maheshbabuadapa/Prep/gitcommands.md

 *    `git commit -m "<comments for that commit>"`

->     Her we will get a commit id
-      which can be used to track the changes
+>     Her we will get a commit id (which can be used to track the changes and review the commit history)

 #### To pull all the changes from remote repository to local: